 Theresa Kimnoy Bultedaob Aten

-Role: I am a field assistant in the Liko Nā Pilina team.
-My responsibilities include, but are not limited to, data collection, website editing, checking and correcting data.
+Role: I was a field assistant in the Liko Nā Pilina team.
+My responsibilities included, but are not limited to, data collection, website editing, checking and correcting data.

 Why Conservation: Growing up in Chuuk and Palau’s islands, I have always been aware of my natural surroundings.
 My need to work in conservation stems from seeing the land degradation from trash and land erosion from the sea-level rise on my home islands.
 When typhoon Maysak hit Chuuk in 2015, my messages and email were bombarded with photos of houses, businesses, ulu trees, and taro patches destroyed, leaving the people to rely on foreign aid while they rebuild their homes, gardens, and farms.
 My goal is to learn as much about nature conservation and management as to return home one day and share what I have learned with my fellow islanders.